-In 2022, the Committee evaluated the compensation paid to its directors taking into account the potential impact of the pandemic and the macroeconomic environment.
-The evaluation also aimed at confirming that the adjustments made to the compensation in the previous year closed the gap identified in 2021 with the market median.
-The analysis showed that the compensation offered to the directors of the Corporation remained below the market median in 2022, if compared with the comparator group.
-Following the results of the study performed by Towers Watson, a compensation increase was recommended for all directors by the Risk, Governance and Ethics Committee and was accepted by the Board of Directors effective as of October 1, 2022:
+In 2023, the Committee evaluated the compensation paid to its directors to ensure the competitiveness of the director compensation program.
+The evaluation also aimed at confirming that the adjustments made to the compensation in the previous year fully closed the gap identified in 2022 with the market median.
+The analysis showed that the compensation offered to the directors of iA Financial Corporation remained below the market median in 2023, if compared with the comparator group.
+Following the results of the study performed by Towers Watson, a compensation increase was recommended for all directors by the Risk, Governance and Ethics Committee and was accepted by the Board of Directors effective as of October 1, 2023: